- Applying to study

 - for part or the whole of a teaching session for more than one unit of study

-For assessment tasks in one unit of study the form must be lodged no later than 5.00pm on the second working day after the due date of the assessment (working days are defined as Monday to Friday, not including public holidays).
+Applications must be lodged online via eForms no later than 5.00pm of the second working day after the due date of the assessment (working days are defined as Monday to Friday, not including public holidays).

-For all Special Consideration applications in one or more units in a teaching session the form must be lodged as soon as you are aware that you may have extenuating circumstances that could affect your studies.
+For applications in one or more units in a teaching session the Special Consideration form must be lodged as soon as you are aware that you may have extenuating circumstances that could affect your studies.

 You may apply for Special Consideration if you have been seriously ill or have other extenuating circumstances beyond your control at the time you sat a final (end of session) exam or final deferred exam.